 Food allergies and sensitivities, such as to chicken, lamb, beef, or dairy products, can also cause your pooch to develop an itchy rash on their belly, ears, or back.

 Parasites, like fleas, ticks, and mites, can cause your pup to break out in a belly rash.
 Bug bites and stings from ants, bees, and wasps can also lead to irritated skin.
 Fleas are one of the top parasitic causes of skin rashes in dogs, especially if your dog has a history of flea allergy dermatitis.
 You’ll likely notice hair loss, hot spots, scabs, or a rash on your dog’s lower back, hind legs, and tail base if they are allergic to fleas.

 Bites and stings from other pests can also cause itchy red bumps, hair loss, hot spots, and more.
 It can be easier to see these problems on your pup’s belly, because that’s where there’s the least amount of fur.
 And, if your dog lays on an anthill when outside, their belly will be the spot that’s under attack.
 If your dog begins licking and chewing at their stomach after being outdoors, they may have encountered some irritating insects in the yard.
 However, dog belly rashes caused by insect bites are much less common than rashes caused by grass, pollen, weeds, and trees—especially in more humid climates.

 👉 Keep in mind that fleas like to hang out on your dog’s hind end, though, so they may not cause an abdominal rash.

 Some dog breeds are more prone to skin problems and rashes.
-If you own an English bulldog, you likely know all about skin issues in dogs, as this breed is the poster child of skin conditions.
+If you own an American bulldog, you likely know all about skin issues in dogs, as this breed is the poster child of skin conditions.
 Other breeds that are also more likely to develop belly rashes include:

 - West Highland white terriers